AGameAnx/dok-repo/patches/jaraci/jaraci_recent_changes.md

 		* EMP round upgrade cost: `300CU 100RU => 400CU 100RU`

 ## 2020-12-21
-*Not yet reflected in the main changelog.*
 * General:
 	* Strike craft armor upgrades hitpoints granted per upgrade: `30 => 20`

 ## 2021-01-05
-*Not yet reflected in the main changelog.*
 * Coalition/Soban:
 	* Baserunner max ease into turn time: `1s => 0.6s`
 	* LAV accuracy: `92%/88%/65% => 90%/85%/63%`

 ## 2021-01-06
-*Not yet reflected in the main changelog.*
 * General:
 	* Increased all railgun priority as target
 * Coalition/Soban: